robdevops/dreadpi/README.md

 * RLA1-NO		->	DRM2.
 * RLA2-NO		->	DRM3.
 * RLA2-NC 		-> 	(none) rest position aka drm0.

-Disclaimer: This info is provided for educational purposes.
-You should not mess around with high voltage.
-It's dangerous.
-Your safety is your own responsibility.

 See 'images' directory for annotated wiring photographs.